Skip to main content

 Start with books that connect economic explanation to historical change.

-For economics foundations, The Economy 2.0, MIT 14.01 Principles of Microeconomics, MIT 14.02 Principles of Macroeconomics, and Principles of Economics: Microeconomics give structured concepts, examples, and problem practice.
+For economics foundations, The Economy 2.0, MIT 14.01 Principles of Microeconomics, MIT 14.02 Principles of Macroeconomics, and Principles of Economics: Microeconomics Give structured concepts, examples, and problem practice.

 Podcasts are best for building questions, not for replacing academic reading.